eyess-glitch/gnn-interface/README.md

-# Graph Machine Learning Framework
+# Overview

-A modular framework for building and training graph neural networks, with support for both homogeneous and heterogeneous graphs.
+A modular framework for building and training Graph Neural Networks (GNNs).
+It provides a high-level interface to define datasets, models, and training parameters via JSON configuration files — supporting both homogeneous and heterogeneous graphs with minimal setup.

-## Installation
+# Installation

 ```bash
 # Clone repository